ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 **Role Models**: Elon Musk, Jordan Peterson, James Clear, Mark Manson, Ramit Sethi, Tim Ferriss, Naval Ravikant, Josh Kaufman

 ## Inputs Matter

+> If more information was the answer, we’d all be billionaires with perfect abs

+> If you don’t have attention, you don’t have time.

+> Less is more

 You are what you feed yourself.
 Inputs matter because not only do they encourage certain behaviors, but they impact your everyday experience.